 Pay cards for the TV system in each room are available from the dispenser in the lobby next to the lifts.
 Water is dispensed from slot machines on each floor.
 Newspapers, magazines and gifts are sold in the shop downstairs.
-All of this supposes that the patient is mobile, or has a member of family on hand all day and if needed, sleeping overnight in the upright chair in the room.
-Don’t hang back in with supplementary care or lengthy visits to your bedridden friends or relatives, the hospital expects it.
+All of this supposes that the patient is mobile, or has a member of family on hand all day.
+Family can sleep overnight in the upright chair in the room.
+Don’t hang back in with supplementary care or lengthy visits to friends and relatives.
+The hospital expects it.

 The Costa del Sol hospital rooms are visited frequently.
 I asked the young woman cleaner how often the rooms were checked.
-“The rooms are cleaned once a day” she said, “And the bathrooms are cleaned once a day.
-Diapers are changed four times a day.”
+“We clean the rooms once a day” she said, “And the bathrooms are cleaned once a day.
+We change four times a day.”
 The older woman floor cleaner was off at 3pm and couldn’t wait.
 I asked her if she would be cleaning at home when she got home.
 “No!” she said putting both palms towards her face to indicate the need for rest, “I am going to sleep, then get myself made up and perhaps have a little walk in the evening” The bathroom, room, passages and lifts looked spotless to me.

 A good looking young male doctor the very double of any star in a medical TV series breezed in.
-With a syringe poised at the ready he greeted my friend cheerily by her first name, asked her how she was, gave her an injection and was gone.
-Another young orderly leaving his laden food trolley outside, brought in a covered lunch tray, whisked off the insulated lid and moved briskly on to the next room.
+With a syringe poised at the ready he greeted my friend cheerily by her first name After asking how she was, he gave her an injection and was gone.
+Another young orderly left his laden food trolley outside and brought in a covered lunch tray.
+He whisked off the insulated lid and moved briskly on to the next room.
 The food was hot and certainly looked and smelt appetizing; chicken soup, fish croquettes and hot chips with a side dish of paella.
 A fresh roll in a cellophane wrapper and an orange rounded off the meal.
 Exactly thirty minutes later another orderly popped in to remove the tray.

-No sooner had she gone than a member of the Costa del Sol’s excellent voluntary interpreters team called in to see if our friend needed any help or liaison with the medical staff.
+No sooner had she gone than a member of the Costa del Sol Hospital’s excellent voluntary interpreters team called in.
+She wanted to know if our friend needed any help or liaison with the medical staff.
 She was making a daily call on all the foreigners to make sure they lacked for nothing for the sake of language.
-As the patient ate I read a colourful yet discreet sign on the wall outlining the rights of the sick in Andalucía from prompt admission and attention through to confidentially and full medical reports and records on discharge.
+As our friend the patient ate, I read a colourful yet discreet sign on the wall.
+It outlined the rights of the sick in Andalucía from prompt admission and attention through to confidentially and full medical reports and records on discharge.
 Our friend certainly seemed to be receiving all the attention all she was entitled to.